creamofthecraft/creamofthecraft.github.io/_posts/2015-05-09-purple-wedding.md

 Holding two organza ribbons with different widths is quite tricky.
 But it’s certainly fun!
 Make one along with this video.

-{% comment %}
- include media-youtube.html file="https://www.youtube.com/watch?v=PeFJlk8eOhQ" title="How it was done" caption="Here’s a time lapse on how to make the organza flower." link="http://jackjohnsonmusic.com"
+{% include media-youtube.html file="https://www.youtube.com/watch?v=xHnrGNuWKxg" title="How it was done" caption="Here’s a time lapse on how to make the organza flower." link="http://creamofthecraft.co"  %}
-{% endcomment %}

 ***Enjoy Crafting!***

 <br/>